 The advantage is that you can easily fold it as well as unfold it.
 But, over a period of time, it starts to become loose (only when you use the tripod extensively for your shoots), which puts your equipment at risk.

 The other type of tightening is turning the ring in one direction to loosen and in the other direction to tighten.
-Here it will be sturdy but will take some time to assemble and disassemble.
+Here it will be sturdy but it will increase the assembly/ disassembly time.

 The option of multiple leg angles gives the photographer the flexibility to shoot at different angles.